50 positive feedback examples to inspire and motivate your team

 Positive feedback examples for boosting motivation and morale

-A few kind words can be the push someone needs to keep striving for excellence:
+A few kind words can be the push someone needs.
+In fact, morale often starts with small gestures.
+So use these to keep people striving for excellence:

 1. “Your energy is contagious!
 You lift the team’s spirits even on tough days.”